soramitsu/vue-kakuyaku/packages/core/README.md

 ### Set up an async action in separate scope with `useDeferredScope()`

-When it comes to modeling async actions within a component (or any other reactive scope), it might become a mess if action's lifetime is not the same as the component's one.
-It might be initialised on some event, or discarded on another.
-You might need to set up reactive stuff around this action (such as timers, retrying, showing notifications etc) during the **component's** setup stage.
+When it comes to modelling async actions within a component (or any other reactive scope), it might become a mess if an action's lifetime is not the same as the lifetime of the component.
+The action might be initialised on one event and be discarded on another.
+During the **component's** setup stage, you might need to set up reactive functionality around this action, such as timers, retrying, or showing notifications.

-Luckily for us, Vue provides [API](https://github.com/vuejs/rfcs/blob/master/active-rfcs/0041-reactivity-effect-scope.md) for creating our own scopes!
-With them, we can isolate async actions and their reactive stuff within a dedicated scope which we can set up and dispose at any time. `useDeferredScope<T>()` does exactly this.
+Fortunately, Vue provides [API](https://github.com/vuejs/rfcs/blob/master/active-rfcs/0041-reactivity-effect-scope.md) for creating your own scopes!
+With them, you can isolate async actions and their reactive functionality within a dedicated scope, which you can set up and dispose at any time. `useDeferredScope<T>()` does exactly this.

 Check this example to see how it works: